Igashxz/Java/GroceryShop/README.md

 Features

 This system allows:

-Category selection of items like Vegetables, Fruits, and Groceries Price calculation based on quantity (in kilograms) Dynamic bill generation after each purchase
+1. Category selection of items like Vegetables, Fruits, and Groceries
+2. Price calculation based on quantity (in kilograms)
+3. Dynamic bill generation after each purchase
-Display of item name, quantity purchased, and price Total bill displayed in both numbers and words (for example, Rs.
-175 becomes One Hundred and Seventy Five) Display of the date and time using Java's LocalDateTime class
+4. Display of item name, quantity purchased, and price
+5. Total bill displayed in both numbers and words (for example, Rs.
+175 becomes One Hundred and Seventy Five)
+6. Display of the date and time using Java's LocalDateTime class

 Project Structure

 The project includes the following Java classes:

-Store.java - Main class that controls user interaction, displays menu, and prints the final bill vegetables.java - Contains logic for vegetable selection and pricing fruits.java - Contains logic for fruit selection and pricing groceries.java - Contains logic for grocery item selection and pricing NumberToWords.java - Converts the final numeric bill amount into English words
+1. Store.java - Main class that controls user interaction, displays menu, and prints the final bill
+2. vegetables.java - Contains logic for vegetable selection and pricing
+3. fruits.java - Contains logic for fruit selection and pricing
+4. groceries.java - Contains logic for grocery item selection and pricing
+5. NumberToWords.java - Converts the final numeric bill amount into English words

 How to Run

 To run the project:
 Step 1: Clone or download the repository
 Step 2: Open terminal or command prompt
-Step 3: Compile all Java files using the command: javac Store.java Step 4: Run the program using the command: java Store
+Step 3: Compile all Java files using the command: javac ShoppingMart.java Step 4: Run the program using the command: java ShoppingMart

 Sample Output